 Type "help", "copyright", "credits" or "license" for more information.

 Type exit() or press <Ctrl + D> to come out from python shell.

 How to install the latest python3-pip in Linux

-By-default python3-pip is not installed in Ubuntu 20.04 and installing it from apt will install old pip package.
-So let's see step by step installation of latest python3-pip version (20.3.3).
+By default, python3-pip is not installed in Ubuntu 20.04 and installing it from apt will install the old pip package.
+So let's see step by step installation of the latest python3-pip version (20.3.3).
 It will be a two-step process, first, we will install pip 20.0.2 using the apt repository.
 Then, download and install the latest pip package i.e. 20.3.3 version.